-Dominating the wax 3D printer filament arena is MOLDLAY, by Kai Parthy CC Products.
-When using this or similar wax-like materials, keep in mind that they are much softer than most 3D printer filaments.
-Among other precautions, it may be necessary to modify your extruder and layer your print bed with an adhesive.Check Price at Amazon:
+Dominating the wax 3D printer filament arena is MOLDLAY by Kai Parthy CC Products.
+When using this or similar wax-like materials, keep in mind that they are much softer than most types of 3D printer filament.
+Among other precautions, it may be necessary to modify your extruder and layer your print bed with an adhesive.

-In addition to being a 3D printer filament that is strong, rigid, and relatively easy to print with, ASA is also extremely resistant to chemical exposure, heat, and mostly importantly, changes in shape and color.
-Prints made of ABS have a tendency to erode or to yellow if left outdoors.
+In addition to being a 3D printer filament that is strong, rigid, and relatively easy to print with, ASA is also extremely resistant to chemical exposure, heat, and most importantly, changes in shape and color.
+Prints made of ABS have a tendency to denature and yellow if left outdoors.
 Such is not the case with ASA.

-Polypropylene (PP) is tough, flexible, light, chemically resistant, and food safe, which might explain it’s broad range of applications, including engineering plastics, food packaging, textiles, and bank notes.
+Polypropylene (PP) is tough, flexible, light, chemically resistant and food-safe, which might explain it’s broad range of applications, including engineering plastics, food packaging, textiles and bank notes.

-Interestingly, since many household objects are made of PP, it’s actually possible to recycle old junk and turn it into new 3D printer filament.Check Price at Amazon:
+Interestingly, since many household objects are made of PP, it’s actually possible to recycle old junk and turn it into new 3D printer filament.

 Polyoxymethylene (POM), also referred as acetal and Delrin, is well known for its use as an engineering plastic, for example in parts which move or require high precision.

-For most of the types of 3D printer filament.
-For most of the filaments in this list, there is a significant gap between what is made in industry and what you can make at home with your 3D printer.
+For most of the types of 3D printer filament in this list, there is a significant gap between what is made in industry and what you can make at home with your 3D printer.
 For POM, this gap is somewhat smaller; the slippery nature of this material means prints can be nearly as functional as mass-produced parts.

-Make sure to use a print bed when printing with POM 3D printer filament, as the first layer doesn’t always want to stick.Check Price at Amazon:
+Make sure to use a heated print bed when printing with POM 3D printer filament, as the first layer doesn’t always want to stick.

 Ever heard of polymethyl methacrylate (PMMA)?
 Maybe not.
 What about acrylic, or Plexiglas?
 That’s right, we’re talking about the same material that’s most often used as a lightweight, shatter-resistant alternative to glass.